rails/rails/guides/source/action_mailer_basics.md

 Setting this up is painfully simple.

-First off, we need to create a simple +User+ scaffold:
+First off, we need to create a simple `User` scaffold:

 ```shell
 $ rails generate scaffold user name:string email:string login:string
 $ rake db:migrate
 ```

-Now that we have a user model to play with, we will just edit the +app/controllers/users_controller.rb+ make it instruct the UserMailer to deliver an email to the newly created user by editing the create action and inserting a call to <tt>UserMailer.welcome_email</tt> right after the user is successfully saved:
+Now that we have a user model to play with, we will just edit the `app/controllers/users_controller.rb` make it instruct the UserMailer to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.welcome_email` right after the user is successfully saved:

 ```ruby
 class UsersController < ApplicationController